ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

   * *Preternatural Calm (void elf)*
   * *Shadowmeld (night elf)*
 * *Human Blood (must have been a human).* You have lingering human blood in your veins.
 You gain the Skillful racial trait and a +1 bonus to a third ability score of your choice.<br>
 * *Necrotic Touch.* You can cast the plague rune spell.
 This can be used once until a short or long rest.
-At 6th level, you gain another use of the ability or choose to heighten the spell‘s level to a 3rd level spell.
+At 6th level, you gain another use of the ability or choose to heighten the spell’s level to a 3rd level spell.
 You can make the same choice at the 11th and 16th levels (4th or 5th level, or additional uses).
 While you use this ability, your hand and eyes emit an eerie green glow.
 * *Natural Alchemist.* You have proficiency with Alchemist‘s Supplies and the Alchemy ability as a 1st level Alchemist.
 You have to store alchemical formula in a formula book, which you may start out with at 1st level.
 If you gain later proficiency, you gain expertise to the roll instead.
 * *Orcish Blood (must have been an orc).* You have lingering orcish blood in your veins.
 You can choose one talent as per the Warrior Tradition racial trait and gain a +1 bonus to your Strength score.
 ____